-The company remains debt free and continues to hold strong cash reserves, with a cash balance of \$5.1 million as of 30 June 2022.
-The company was cash flow positive in FY2022 despite including the effect of paying cash for acquisitions and product development.
+Your company remains debt free and continues to hold strong cash reserves, with a cash balance of \$4.5m as of 30 September 2022, which is important as we continue to explore M&A opportunities.
+The company was cash flow positive in FY2022, including the effect of paying cash for acquisitions and product development, and has increasing levels of unearned income (\$4.0m as of 30 June 2022), which will be brought into the statutory revenue line as these customer implementations meet delivery milestones.